kangwijen/nullog/README.md

 # nullog

-An automated logbook system for Binus University students that securely manages and submits logbook entries.
+An automated logbook system that securely manages and submits logbook entries.

 ## 🚀 Features